 Online Barnstormer blog is named after the 2018 Lindy Award Winner Vintage Lincoln Page.

-Grampa was a Barnstormer and I am the Online Barnstormer
+Grampa was a real Barnstormer so I am the Online Barnstormer

-There was no FAA or aviation certificates available when the Lincoln Page was made and sold.
+There was no FAA or aviation certificates available when the Lincoln Page was made and sold to Grandpa.
 My Grandpa went out and bought it and taught himself to fly like I did with my hang gliders.
-Below is a photo of my Grampas 1920 Lincoln Page.
-He, Arnold and his brother Rubin purchased the Lincoln Page in 1929 for $3000 or $1500 each from Holman Field in St. Paul, MN with the infamous Hamilton OX-5 12 cylinder engine.
+Below is a photo of my Grandpas 1920 Lincoln Page.
+He, Arnold and his brother Rubin purchased the Lincoln Page in 1929 for $3000 or $1500 each from Holman Field in St. Paul, MN.
+It had the infamous Hamilton OX-5 12 cylinder engine.
 The side of the airplane has "Frieman Bros." painted on the Fuselage.
 Yes this really is my Grandpas Airplane.
 I showed this picture to an aviation historian and he thought picture was fake but authenticated it with photos and his anme painted on the side.

 Oshkosh 2018 Lindy Grand Champion Award Winner.